-Divorce is a difficult decision, as it is a life changing event for everyone involved.
+Divorce is a difficult decision, as it is a life-changing event for everyone involved.
 For a less financially stable partner to continue to have the same lifestyle as they had while they were married, the court may order the financially stable partner to pay the other spouse a certain amount of spousal support every month.
 This is often called alimony or spousal maintenance, and the intent of this support is to make the divorce as fair and equitable as possible for both parties.

 During a divorce proceeding, the couple has the option to negotiate and reach a mutual agreement on the amount of alimony.
-Most divorce cases include both parties agreeing to a fixed sum that has to be paid each month, while in others, settlement is decided in the form of a property division arrangement.
+Most divorce cases include both parties agreeing to a fixed sum that has to be paid each month, while in others, the settlement is decided in the form of a property division arrangement.

 At the Law Office of Fedor Kozlov, P.C., we know how much spousal support can mean for you to move ahead.
 Our compassionate attorneys understand your situation and aggressively pursue the most suitable spousal support so that you are in the best possible financial position to have a good post-divorce life.

 Deciding the Alimony/Amount of Maintenance